calum74/sequence/docs/tutorial.md

 we see that the compiler has been able to optimize the code quite well.

+Similarly, `writer` is a zero-overhead abstraction that only incurs additional virtual function calls when crossing function boundaries using `const output_sequence<T>&`.

 ### pointer_sequence

 Functions can use `const pointer_sequence<T> &` which is a more restricted sequence type, for more performance.
 This sequence type is stored as a pair of pointers `const T*`, so is suitable for the contents of a `std::vector` for example, and supports all regular sequence methods.
 Of course, the caller then needs to create the array in the first place which is not necessarily convenient or efficient.